Low-Dose Radiation Treatment for Non-Cancerous Conditions

 The Latest Breakthrough: Low-Dose Radiation Treatment

 Researchers have made promising strides in the treatment of chronic inflammatory conditions like feline cystitis and osteoarthritis.
 A recent study focused on cystitis in cats at North Carolina State University has yielded especially promising results.
-Cats treated with low-dose radiation experienced significant relief from cystitis-related symptoms, with most cats never having another episode post-treatment.
+Cats treated with low-dose radiation experienced significant relief from cystitis-related symptoms, with most cats never having another episode during the study period.
+Low-dose radiation offers hope where medical management has been ineffective, and may prevent the need for surgery.

-Similar studies in Europe involving humans and dogs with osteoarthritis have yielded comparable results, suggesting a similar mechanism of action.
-Low-dose radiation has been shown to significantly reduce inflammation and pain in osteoarthritis patients.
+Similar studies in Europe involving humans and dogs with osteoarthritis have yielded comparable results.
+Low-dose radiation, sharing the same anti-inflammatory mechanism of action, significantly reduces inflammation and pain in osteoarthritis patients.

 Radiation Therapy for Cats with Feline Idiopathic Cystitis